Information for term Global Architecture + Design

 - Explore beyond Barcelona, with highlights that could include Roman ruins in the coastal city Tarragona, the medieval town of Girona, the Dalí museum in Figueres, among others.

-Native university students welcome our visiting students and help them get to know the city and meet new friends.
-You’ll join them in small groups for fun city tours, cooking classes, flamenco night, and more.
+Local university students welcome our visiting students and help them get to know the city and meet new friends.
+You’ll join them in small groups for fun city tours, flamenco night, and more.

 - Build on classwork with open lectures and design critique sessions conducted by IAAC professors, visiting lecturers, architects, historians, and researchers.